-McGee must have made a good impression on his new coach, Gary Moeller because he played in all 12 games in 1990.
+McGee made a good impression on his new coach, Gary Moeller, because he played in all 12 games in 1990.
 He saw time at tight end and on special teams.
-He caught his first pass against MSU and started one game.
+McGee caught his first pass against MSU and started one game.
 He excelled at blocking, but demonstrated the ability to catch the ball as well.
 Michigan had plenty of talent at tight end, so young Tony McGee continued to work hard and wait his turn.
 He did earn his second letter in 1990 and another Big Ten Championship.
 It was a great time to be a Michigan Wolverine!

 Michigan continued to play well in 1991 and so did Tony McGee.
 Tony started one more game that season, but played a ton of football.
 He continued to make his presence felt when he was on the field.
 His consistent play helped Michigan post another winning season (10-2-0) and another conference championship.
 Tony McGee earned his third varsity letter in 1991 and was looking forward to being a starter in 1992.

 Tony McGee came back in 1992 and was ready for his best season.
 He started every game (12) and caught 38 passes for 467-yards and 6 touchdowns.
 His strong play helped Michigan go undefeated in 1992 with a record of 9-0-3.
 Again, the Wolverines were Big Ten champs for the fifth consecutive year.
 Oh, by the way, Tony’s excellent play did not go unnoticed.
 He won first team All-Big Ten honors for his stellar play.